MSc (Clin) Orthodontics / Overview

 - Entry requirements

-We also requires applicants to have at least two years' recent experience in general professional practice.
+We require a primary dental qualification from a recognised institution and at least two years' recent experience in general professional practice.

 - Number of places/applicants

 - How to apply

 All places have now been filled for September 2017 entry.